-You need to acquire a set of skills other than those specific to the job role, that employers usually look for when they are hiring for remote jobs.
+When employers hire remote employees, they look-out for the ones with a more diverse set of skills other than the prescribed skills for the job role.
 Of course, the skill sets required to do the job are primary and are must to get hired.
 Having said that, one should remember that if the job is remote you are also evaluated on your capability to work in a remote environment.
 Do not get carried away by the notion that you can "easily" work from home at your comfort.
 Working remotely needs sheer planning and effective execution.

 Here’s what an HR looks for while hiring remote employees